 Roger Williams Park Zoo should be a bucket list destination for both Rhode Islanders and day trippers alike.
 Set just off Interstate 95 in Providence, the zoo is easily accessible and fun for the whole family.
-Animals are zoned geographically with others that they would be alongside in the wild; elephants, giraffes and cheetahs can be found in the Africa section, while red pandas and snow leopards are in the Marco Polo area.
+Animals are zoned geographically with others that they would be alongside in the wild.
+Elephants, giraffes and cheetahs can be found in the Africa section, while red pandas and snow leopards are in the Marco Polo area.
+The Faces of the Rainforest exhibit showcases howler and Titi monkeys, river otters, toucans, flamingos, and many other tropical birds that fly free in the 40-foot glass atrium.
 Kids of all ages will love petting goats at the Farmyard, while the younger children can climb onto a camel’s back for a ride around the ring.
-The zoo is open year-round.
+Open year-round.

 While you’re at one of the very best New England zoos, also be sure to explore Roger Williams Park, home to a Victorian-style carousel, a botanical garden and concerts and food truck festivals during the warmer months.